 20. CHANDELL (LIBERACE)

 SEASON 2 (EPISODES 15, 16)

-For two episodes, the piano virtuoso plays both Chandell (the piano player) and his twin brother Harry (who, it turns out, is the real villain here), and the results are a lot of fun.
+For two episodes, the piano virtuoso played both Chandell (the piano player) and his twin brother Harry (who, it turns out, is the real villain here), and the results were a lot of fun.
 If only we could have seen Liberace play more villains throughout his career, TV would have been a far more interesting place.